dcos/examples/traefik/1.11/README.md

 * **DOMAIN** by default all tasks will be assigned hostname `{task id}.{domain}`. e.g. `elastic.marathon.localhost`
 * **EXPOSE** all services fetched from Marathon will be exposed via default hostname

+You can enable the EXPOSE flag, so all services fetched from Marathon will be exposed via default hostname.
 Review service configuration and hit "Run service", the service should start immediately.
 Now you can navigate to `{DC/OS master}/service/traefik` to see Traefik dashboard:

 ![Dashboard](img/dashboard.png)